 Amy Rodgers' research focuses on early modern literature and culture, audience and popular culture studies, theories of adaptation, and dance studies.
 Her publications include essays on the Renaissance court masque, Hindi-language cinema director Vishal Bhardwaj, Shakespeare's history plays' influence on HBO's Game of Thrones, and performance genealogies that cross different communicative forms, particularly theater and dance.
 In her role as Dean for the Senior Class, Rodgers focuses on offering additional academic guidance to seniors as they progress toward graduation and shape their goals for the future; she also supports faculty advisors and department chairs in their work with seniors.

-Noah Tuleja serves as the Director of Rooke Theatre and teaches courses in acting, directing, physical theater and stage combat.
-His research interests include integrated actor training, directing, stage combat and the Feldenkrais Method (for which he is a Certified Practicioner).
+Noah Ilya-Alexis Tuleja serves as the Director of Rooke Theatre and teaches courses in acting, directing, physical theater and stage combat.
+His research interests include integrated actor training, directing, stage combat and the Feldenkrais Method (for which he is a Certified Practitioner).
 He has worked with nationally and internationally recognized theaters including, Trinity Repertory Company, Oregon Shakespeare Festival, Theatre Royal Plymouth-UK and Bread and Puppet Theatre.
 He is also the Co-Founder and Co-Artistic Director of Trembling Stage, a New England based theater company.

 Samba Gadjigo's research focuses on French-speaking Africa, particularly the work of filmmaker Ousmane Sembene.
 In 2001, Gadjigo was instrumental in bringing the Senegalese filmmaker to MHC for screenings and discussions of his work.